 Alcazaba, or Al-Qasba in Arabic means citadel (castle fortress).

-Alcazaba de Malaga is a landmark of Malaga and a must-see attraction in Malaga.
+Alcazaba de Malaga is a landmark of Malaga and a must-see attraction in Málaga Spain.

-It is located on the Gibralfaro hill in the centre of Malaga.
+This Malaga must-see site is located on Gibralfaro Hill in the center of Malaga.
 The Coracha (Arabic qawraya), a walled passage corridor leads from the Malaga downtown to Alcazaba.
 The passage goes through wonderful gardens decorated with gorgeous fountains.
+Visiting Alcazaba and Gibralfaro Castle are among the 10 best things to do in Malaga.

 Alcazaba ticket price: 3,50 €